jb-ut/NBA_final_project/README.md

 4. Visualization - We will be using Tableau as this is a simple and straightforward program that can can create visualizations that be used to dump information straight into Story books.

-5. Dashboard - We will be using Story books as this is a simple program used to explain the history of the workflow and show visually what data is the most relevant to our study.
+5. Dashboard - We will be using Tableau dashboards as this is a simple program used to explain the history of the workflow and show visually what data is the most relevant to our study.